 PRO: Local Companies Look For Ways To Support The School

-One way they do this is by giving preference to graduates from the local college rather than hiring applicants from other universities.
+One way they do this is by giving preference to graduates from the local college.
 When local companies in small college towns are looking for staff, instead of advertising it nationally, they usually get in touch with college professors and ask for recommendations.
 Your chances of landing a job after graduation are pretty good.

 Moreover, within such a small community, there’s a very good chance that your college professors will have connections with top professionals from almost all companies in town.
 This further increases your chances of getting a job.